rohithravin/MachineLearningWithWatsonAndDB2/README.md

 * On the top of the project homepage, select `Add to project` and then click `Notebook`.
 * You can name the notebook whatever you want :)
-* You can either create a new notebook and copy and paste the code from the notebook that is in github repo.
+* You can either create a new notebook and copy the code from the notebook that is in github repo.
 Or you can import the notebook in this github repo into your project by using the `From File` option and follow along.

 If you are not able to view the python notebook through github, please use this [link](https://nbviewer.jupyter.org/github/rohithravin/MachineLearningWithWatsonAndDB2/blob/master/HomeSalesModel.ipynb).